bilalimamoglu/SmartSupport/README.md

 - **Response Generation**: Generate sales responses using OpenAI API.
 - **Sales Pipeline Management**: Track the progress of leads through different stages.
 - **Interaction Tracking**: Record and retrieve interactions with leads.
+- **Knowledge Base Integration**: Use a product catalog to assist in providing detailed product information.

 ## Installation